 Back in the day, it used to be that pilots were really, really cool.
-(At least that's what I hear.)
-Don't get me wrong, pilots are still super cool, but not in the famous/lavish/extravagant/Hollywood way.
+Don't get us wrong, pilots are still super cool, but not in the famous/lavish/extravagant/Hollywood way.
 The economy has, indeed, taken its toll on the aviation industry and airline pilots are sometimes seen as nothing more than glorified bus drivers.

 One thing pilots miss out on when they choose their profession is positive feedback.
 Promotions and rewards that come with a corporate office job, such as a raise for good performance, don't exist for pilots.
 (But some corporate office workers would argue that they don't get those perks, either, so this point may be a moot one.)